strata-mvc/strata/docs/controllers.md

 tests/controller/ArtistController.php
 ~~~

-The main use case of Controllers in Wordpress MVC is to replace the need of placing pure code in the top area of a template file.
+The main use case of Controllers in Strata is to replace the need of placing pure code in the top area of a template file.
 Instead of instantiating queries and various variables inside a template file, you should place the code in a controller.
 This biggest advantage, apart from code clarity, is that you gain the ability to use the same business logic code in multiple themes as well as improving code testability.

 Controllers may seem like overkill if you only use the regular templating.
 You can achieve similar results by placing the code in a custom `template-customposttype.php` file.
 It's up to you to decide if you need such infrastructure in your project.